 The problem of speeding:

-- In 2017, about 26 percent of all traffic fatalities involved at least one driver who was speeding1.
+- In 2021, about 28% of all traffic fatalities involved at least one driver who was speeding.2

-Speed influences the risk of crashes and crash injuries in three basic ways2:
+Speed influences the risk of crashes and crash injuries in three basic ways:1

 - It increases the distance a vehicle travels from the time a driver detects an emergency to the time the driver reacts, so by the time you realize you need to react, you’ve traveled closer to the danger.